wonathanjong/Health4Food/Pods/Target Support Files/Pods-Health4Food/Pods-Health4Food-acknowledgements.markdown

 reasonable notice to the address you provided upon signup, including to your email address.
 If you do not agree to such changes in this Agreement, your only remedy is to cease using the Software, Access Method, and/or and Service.
 Your continued use of any part of the Software, Access Method, and/or Service after Nuance has provided you with reasonable notice of such change for your review will be considered your acceptance of such change.

 17. GENERAL LEGAL TERMS.
 You may not assign or otherwise transfer any rights or obligations under this Agreement without Nuance’s prior written consent.
 This Agreement is the entire agreement between Nuance and you and supersedes any other communications or advertising with respect to the Software, Access Method, and Service.
 If any provision of this Agreement is held invalid or unenforceable, such provision shall be revised to the extent necessary to cure the invalidity or unenforceability, and the remainder of this Agreement shall continue in full force and effect.
 The failure of Nuance to exercise or enforce any right or provision of this Agreement shall not constitute a waiver of such right or provision.
 Sections 4, 5, 6, 8, 9, 10, 15 and 17 of this Agreement shall survive the expiration or termination of this Agreement.

+## SwiftMessages

+Copyright (c) 2016 SwiftKick Mobile LLC

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## SwiftyJSON